harness/harness/doc/setup/bitbucket.md

+> **NOTE** Bitbucket integration has not yet been merged into 0.4, but is planned in the near future

 # Bitbucket

 Drone comes with built-in support for Bitbucket.
 To enable and configure Bitbucket, you should set the following environment variables: